awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 + **Resource** – In an IAM policy, you use an Amazon Resource Name \(ARN\) to specify the resource that the policy applies to\.
 For more information, see [AWS KMS Resources and Operations](#kms-resources-operations)\.
 In a key policy, you use `"*"` for the resource, which effectively means "this CMK\."
 A key policy applies only to the CMK it is attached to\.

 + **Action** – You use actions to specify the API operations you want to allow or deny\.
-For example, the `kms:Encrypt` action corresponds to the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) API operation\.
+For example, the `kms:Encrypt` action corresponds to the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation\.

 + **Effect** – You use the effect to specify whether to allow or deny the permissions\.
 If you don't explicitly allow access to a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even when a different policy allows access\.